 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Agency's ability to initiate, authorize, record, process or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Agency's financial statements that is more than inconsequential will not be prevented or detected by the Agency's internal control.
 We consider the deficiencies described in the accompanying Schedule of Findings to be significant deficiencies in internal control over financial reporting.
-Findings 2007-1 and 2007-2 in the accompanying Schedule of Findings are considered to be significant deficiencies.
+Finding 2007-2 in the accompanying Schedule of Findings is considered to be a significant deficiency.